pbiron/wordpress-beta-tester/readme.txt

 Unchecking the feature will remove the constant.

 This plugin resets the constants in `wp-config.php` on plugin activation and removes them on plugin deactivation.
+Use the filter `wp_beta_tester_config_path` to return a non-standard `wp-config.php` file path.

 If no settings are present there is no testing to be done that requires this feature.